Propylthiouracil, PTU tablets

 redness, blistering, peeling or loosening of the skin, including inside the mouth

-signs of infection - fever or chills, cough, sore throat
+signs and symptoms of infection like fever or chills; sore throat

 signs and symptoms of liver injury like dark yellow or brown urine; general ill feeling or flu-like symptoms; light-colored stools; loss of appetite; nausea; right upper belly pain; unusually weak or tired; yellowing of the eyes or skin